 Late applications will not be accepted.
 If you have already started principal photography, you cannot apply to the Texas Moving Image Industry Incentive Program.

 START DATE CONFIRMATION

-Within 5 business days after the first day of principal photography indicated on the application, the production should submit an email to the Texas Film Commission confirming the production began on time.
-If principal photography is delayed, a new start date should be provided along with the reason for the change.
+Within 5 business days after the first day of principal photography or production as indicated on the application, the applicant must submit an email to filmincentive[at]gov.texas.gov confirming the start of production.
+If production is delayed, a new start date should be provided along with the reason for the change.
 If the start of principal photography is delayed for more than 60 days, the application may be discarded and the project may be asked to reapply.

 The Texas Film Commission may periodically review production activity including, but not limited to, in-state spending, shooting locations and the number of Texas residents hired; and may request documentation for all of the above.

 Within 60 days of completing Texas expenditures, final verifying documentation should be submitted to the Texas Film Commission in either hard copy or digital format.
 Specific guidelines have been established for submitting the final verifying documentation, and this information is available on the Forms and Guidelines page of the Texas Film Commission website.